telerik/fiddler-everywhere-docs/capture-traffic/capturing-modes.md

 ## System Capturing

-The client logs all HTTP, HTTPS,  WebSocket, and gRPC traffic between your computer and the Internet and helps you analyze and debug the incoming and outgoing traffic from virtually any application that supports a proxy&mdash;browsers, desktop applications, CLI tools, and others.
+The client logs all HTTP, HTTPS,  WebSocket, SSE, and gRPC traffic between your computer and the Internet and helps you analyze and debug the incoming and outgoing traffic from virtually any application that supports a proxy&mdash;browsers, desktop applications, CLI tools, and others.
 You can use the captured traffic to debug issues, identify performance bottlenecks, or share it with your teammates.

 To capture system traffic with Fiddler Everywhere: